First, a reminder of some important principles:

 Principle 3: “Manage Group Email Aliases” in the Seneschals Database is for non-officer addresses

-From now on, for specifically standard officer email addresses, we don’t want AU Seneschals to use the Manage Group Email Aliases feature of the Seneschals Database any more.
-It remains fine to use it for non-standard addresses, such as bookings@ or eventname@ or oldofficeaddress@.
+From now on, for specifically standard officer email addresses, AU Seneschals ca no longer use the Manage Group Email Aliases feature of the Seneschals Database – you can see the office aliases there but all their management happens in Regnumator.
+It remains fine to use the Seneschals Database feature for non-standard addresses, such as bookings@ or eventname@ or oldofficeaddress@.

 This change is because Regnumator now supports those settings in a very user-friendly way and with a lot of background logic and checking.
-It even allows an officer to set or change their own forwarding alias if they need to.
+It even allows an officer to set or change their own forwarding alias if they need to, and to reset the password on their Lochac-hosted mailbox.

 Sep ’21 note for NZ Seneschals and Webwrights: for now, keep using your normal forwarding/alias management system as Regnumator will not be making those updates.
 But please do add support where needed for the new standardised public office addresses.